-The functional currency of the Company and its subsidiaries is HKD for the year ended 31 December 2022 and RMB for the year ended 31 December 2021 in which most of their transactions are denominated.
+The functional currency of the Company and its subsidiaries is HKD for the year ended 31 December 2023 and 2022 in which most of their transactions are denominated.
 The Group currently does not hedge transactions undertaken in foreign currencies but manages its exposure through constant monitoring to limited as much as possible the amount of its foreign currency exposures.
-Foreign exchange risk arises from future commercial transactions, recognised assets and liabilities are denominated in a currency that is not the entity's functional currency.
+Foreign exchange risk arises from future commercial transactions, and recognised assets and liabilities are denominated in a currency that is not the entity's functional currency.
 In addition, the Group's foreign exchange position is monitored on an ongoing basis in order to minimise the impact from the fluctuation of foreign currency rate.
 The Group currently does not maintain a foreign currency hedging policy.
 However, management monitors the foreign exchange exposure and will consider hedging significant foreign currency exposure should the need arise.